The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Method

 HOD modeling is a popular method for interpreting correlation function results.
 In this model the sample objects are assumed to be in DMHs where the average number of objects per halo follows a parameterized function of halo mass separately for the central halo and satellite halos.
-The correlation function can be modeled as a sum of the contribution of pairs from the same DMH (1-halo term) and different DMHs (2-halo term).
-We interpret our results using the HOD modelling following an approach similar to that presented in papers II and IV as well as in \citet{krumpe_miyaji_2018}.
+The correlation function can be modeled as a sum of the contribution of pairs from the same DMH (one-halo term) and different DMHs (two-halo term).
+We interpret our results using the HOD modeling following an approach similar to that presented in papers II and IV as well as in \citet{krumpe_miyaji_2018}.
 We use the HOD approach to obtain linear bias parameters, as well as to investigate differences in the measured CCFs among various AGN subsamples with CMASS galaxies, probing differences beyond using the bias parameters alone.

 As we do not intend to present full constraints of the AGN HODs in this paper, the HOD model of the AGN is deliberately designed to be simple.
-In order to enable historical comparisons with the results from our previous work, we use the same expressions for the $b$--$M_{\rm DMH}$ relation \citep{tinker_weinberg_2005} and the halo mass function \citep{sheth_mo_2001} as in our previous work.
-Since in \citet{krumpe_miyaji_2018} we use an improved version of our code that takes into account the effects of halo-halo collisions and scale-dependent bias \citep{tinker_weinberg_2005}.
-Practically, this removes the need for excluding the transition range between 1-halo and 2-term dominated regimes in the HOD modelings (see papers II-IV).
+In order to enable historical comparisons with the results from our previous work, we use the same expressions for the $b$--$M_{\rm DMH}$ relation \citep{tinker_weinberg_2005} and the halo mass function \citep{sheth_mo_2001}, as in our previous work.
+In \citet{krumpe_miyaji_2018}, we use an improved version of our code that takes into account the effects of halo-halo collisions and scale-dependent bias \citep{tinker_weinberg_2005}.
+Practically, this removes the need for excluding the transition range between one-halo and two-term-dominated regimes in the HOD modelings (see papers II--IV).